Genivia/ugrep/README.md

                   exist,  uses  the  GREP_PATH  environment variable to attempt to open FILE.

-           --file-format=ENCODING
-                  The input file format.
-The possible values of ENCODING can  be: binary  ISO-8859-1  ASCII  EBCDIC UTF-8 UTF-16 UTF-16BE UTF-16LE UTF-32 UTF-32BE UTF-32LE CP437 CP850 CP1250 CP1251 CP1252 CP1253
-                  CP1254 CP1255 CP1256 CP1257 CP1258

            -G, --basic-regexp
                   Interpret pattern as a  basic  regular  expression  (i.e.  force ugrep to behave as traditional grep).

            -g, --no-group
                   Do  not  group  pattern  matches  on the same line.
 Display the matched line again for each additional pattern match, using  `+' as the field separator for each additional line.

            --group-separator=SEP